-This would be the first meeting on trade issues after the meeting of Prime Minister Narendra Modi with the US President in Japan on the sidelines of the G20 summit in Osaka in June.
-The MEA spokesperson said that India and the US during the meeting in Osaka had decided that officials from both sides would meet and resolve all outstanding trade issues.
+This was the first deliberations at official level on trade issues after the meeting of Prime Minister Narendra Modi with the US President in Japan, on the sidelines of the G20 summit in Osaka in June.

 The US wants greater market access for its dairy products and cut in customs duties in information and communications technology products.
 The American companies have also raised concerns over price cap on certain medical devices by India.

 Stating that the US has taken a 'unilateral position' in rolling back export incentives from India, the government has asserted that it would not allow trade negotiations to overtake issues of national interest.